Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Leptogenesis

 \section{Leptogenesis}

-In this section, we shed light on the origin of baryon asymmetry of the universe in our setup where we perform numerical analysis to examine the model's implications on leptogenesis.
+In this section, we shed light on the origin of the baryon asymmetry of the universe in our setup where we perform numerical analysis to investigate the model's implications for leptogenesis.